JoelEmbiiddddd/EchoAgent/readme.md

 Suggested workflow:

-1. Read `openspec/` to understand design intent
-2. Modify one runtime boundary at a time
+1. Modify one runtime boundary at a time
-3. Add or update a workflow as validation
+2. Add or update a workflow as validation
-4. Submit focused PRs with context
+3. Submit focused PRs with context

 Architecture discussions are encouraged.